danehansen/display/README.md

 __Class__ : public class Parallax
 __Inheritance__ : Parallax > Object

 A class for parallaxing based on mouse position or device orientation.
+The root of the parallax object would be the parent housing all the children that should be parallaxed.
+This object could even be the document or window if desired.
+You can also pass in a singular jQuery object.
+Along with the JavaScript instantiation, some markup is required as well to make the effect work.
+Any child nodes that are intended to be parallaxed should include either/both `data-parallax-x` and `data-parallax-y` attributes, which should be set as numbers representing the distance in pixels the child node will travel on that axis.
+Negative nubmers can be used to have a reversed parallax effect.
+Top and left css values are fine to have on the child nodes, as this effect uses `translate3d` to move the children.

+##Public Properties##

+* __speed__ : Number
+A number between 0 and 1 which represents the speed at which the parallax effect eases into its destination positioning.
+The default value is 0.2.

 ##Public Methods##

-* __Parallax__(element:Element, speed:Number = 0.2)
+* __Parallax__(parent:Element, speed:Number = 0.2)
-Creates a Parallax object, using the DOM element or jQuery object.
+Creates and activates a Parallax object, using the parent DOM element or jQuery object which the mouse positioning should be based on.
+An optional speed argument will immediately set the speed property.
 * __pause__()
-Causes the Parallax instance to temporarity cease functioning.
+Causes the Parallax instance to temporarity cease operations.
 * __resume__()
-Resumes a paused Parallax instance’s functionality.
+Resumes a paused Parallax instance’s operations.
 * __destroy__()
 Cleans up the instance when it is no longer needed.